ZachChuba/SudokuSolverGeneticAlg/README.md

 3) Optional argument: easy, medium, hard, random
 4) Using the optional argument will generate a puzzle of the selected, show you it, difficulty and solve it
 5) Example: python solver.py medium

-Solver is not cpython optimized -- much slower than is possible.
+Note: Solver is not cpython optimized -- much slower than is possible.
 On my Desktop's i7 cpu can run ~17.5 generations/sec

 # Methodology
 ## Form